Sustainability, climate and environment

 Annual environmental report

 At the beginning of every year, the University submits a report on its environmental management work to the Government (the Ministry of Education and Research) and to the Swedish Environmental Protection Agency.
-In the report, you can read about the University’s efforts over the past year to achieve the goals in the environmental action plan.
-The report also assesses the University’s contribution to advance towards the national and global goals.
+In the report, you can read about the University’s efforts over the past year to achieve the environmental goals in the sustainability plan.

-The Swedish Environmental Protection Agency, which is the coordinating authority, subsequently compiles a report on the environmental management work of all public authorities, and a ranking.
-The report for 2019 is to be published in April.
+The Swedish Environmental Protection Agency, which is the coordinating authority, subsequently compiles a report on the environmental management work of all public authorities.
+This report is published in April every year.

 Environmental certification system